 - unmanageable debt

-- PPSR which is a personal property register that may help to establish ownership un a dispute or solvency scenario.
+- Personal Property Securities Register (PPSR) which may help to establish ownership in a dispute or solvency scenario.

 - what to do if owed money.